 gNB receives digital signing responses from DSnF via AMF/SEAF over N2 interface.
 DSnF may also push digitally signed data to gNB.

-Editor's Note: The N2 messages for digital signing responses are FFS.
+NOTE: The N2 messages for digital signing responses are not addressed in the present document .

 6.20.2.3.3 Broadcasting Digital Signatures